jungmannlab/picasso/readme.rst

 Bug Reports and Feature Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have a feature request or a bug report, please post it as an issue on the GitHub issue tracker.
 If you want to contribute, put a PR for it.
 I will gladly guide you through the codebase and credit you accordingly.
+You can also contact me via picasso@jungmannlab.org.

 Contributions & Copyright
 -------------------------